gradle/gradle/subprojects/docs/src/docs/release/notes.md

 `Signature.getToSignArtifact()` should have been an internal API and is now deprecated without a replacement.

+### Use of single test selection system property

+The [use of a system property](userguide/java_testing.html#sec:single_test_execution_via_system_properties) to select which tests to execute is deprecated.
+The built-in `--tests` filter has long replaced this functionality.

+### Use of remote debugging test system property

+The use of a system property (`-Dtest.debug`) to enable remote debugging of test processes is deprecated.
+The built-in `--debug-jvm` flag has long replaced this functionality.

 ## Potential breaking changes

 ### Changed behaviour for missing init scripts